 ii.
 The Steps taken by the Company for utilizing alternate sources of energy - Notapplicable.

-iii.
-The capital investment on energy conservation equipment's - The Company constantlyevaluates new developments and invests into latest energyefficient technology.
+- The Company constantly evaluates new developments and invests into latest energyefficient technology.

 B. TECHNOLOGY ABSORPTION

 i.
-The efforts made towards technology absorption - The
+The efforts made towards technology absorption -

 ii.
 The benefits derived like product improvement cost reduction Product developmentor import substitution -

 iii.
 IMPORTED TECHNOLOGY

-i.
-The details of technology imported - Not Applicable
+(a) The details of technology imported - Not Applicable

-ii.
-The year of import - Not applicable
+(b) The year of import - Not applicable

+(d) If not fully absorbed - Not applicable

 iv.
-If not fully absorbed - Not applicable Expenditure incurred on Research and Development (R&D)- Your company ispredominantly a service provider and therefore has not set up a formal R&D unithowever continuous research and development is carried out at various development centersas an integral part of the activities of the Company.
+Expenditure incurred on Research and Development (R&D)- Your company ispredominantly a service provider and therefore has not set up a formal R&D unithowever continuous research and development is carried out at various development centersas an integral part of the activities of the Company.

 22 MANAGEMENT DISCUSSION AND ANALYSIS

 23. CORPORATE GOVERNANCE REPORT

-A separate section on Corporate Governance forming part of the Directors' Report andthe certificate from the Practicing Company Secretary confirming compliance of CorporateGovernance norms as stipulated in Regulation 34 read along with schedule V of SEBI ListingRegulations is included in the Annual Report for the Financial Year 2016-17.
+A separate section on Corporate Governance forming part of the Directors' Report andthe certificate from the Practicing Company Secretary confirming compliance of CorporateGovernance norms as stipulated in Regulation 34 read along with schedule V of SEBI ListingRegulations is included in the Annual Report for the Financial Year 2019-20.

-In accordance with the provisions of Section 152 of the Act and Articles of Associationof the Company Mr. Naresh M. Malhotra (DIN: 00004597) will retire by rotation at the ensuing Annual GeneralMeeting and being eligible offer himself for re-appointment.
+In accordance with the provisions of Section 152 of the Act read with Companies(Management & Administration) Rules 2014 Mr. Ramakrishnan Sankaranarayanan (DIN:02696897) Director of the Company retires by rotation at the ensuing Annual GeneralMeeting and being eligible offer himself for re-appointment.

 25. DECLARATION BY INDEPENDENT DIRECTORS

 26. RECEIPT OF REMUNERATION OR COMMISSION FROM HOLDING COMPANY OR SUBSIDIARY COMPANY

-27. KEY MANAGERIAL PERSONNEL
+27. KEY MANAGERIAL PERSONNEL (KMP)

 28. BOARD EVALUATION

-The criteria for performance evaluation of the Board included aspects like Boardcomposition and structure effectiveness of Board processes information and functioning etc. The criteriafor performance evaluation of Committees of the Board included aspectslike composition of Committees effectiveness of Committee meetings etc. The criteria forperformance evaluation of the individual Directors included aspects on contribution to theBoard and Committee meetings like preparedness on the issues to be discussed meaningfuland constructive contribution and inputs in meetings etc. In addition the Chairperson was alsoevaluated on the key aspects of his role.
-The Criteria for performance evaluation ofIndependent Directors included aspects like Invests time in understanding the company andits unique requirements; Brings in external knowledge and perspective to the table fordiscussions at the meetings; Expresses his / her views on the issues discussed at theBoard; and keeps himself/herself current on areas and issues that are likely to bediscussed at the Board level.
+The criteria for performance evaluation of the Board included aspects like Boardcomposition and structure effectiveness of Board processes information and functioningetc.
+The criteria for performance evaluation of Committees of the Board included aspectslike composition of Committees effectiveness of Committee meetings etc. The criteria forperformance evaluation of the individual Directors included aspects on contribution to theBoard and Committee meetings like preparedness on the issues to be discussed meaningfuland constructive contribution and inputs in meetings etc. In addition the Chairperson wasalso evaluated on the key aspects of his role.
+The criteria for performance evaluation ofIndependent Directors included aspects like Invests time in understanding the company andits unique requirements; Brings in external knowledge and perspective to the table fordiscussions at the meetings; Expresses his / her views on the issues discussed at theBoard; and keeps himself/herself current on areas and issues that are likely to bediscussed at the Board level.

 Criteria for Determining Qualifications Positive Attributes and Independence of aDirector

-Familiarisation Programme for Independent Directors Pursuant to requirement ofSecurities and Exchange Board of India vide Circular no. CIR/CFD/POLICY CELL/7/2014 datedSeptember 15 2014 the Company has in place a programme for familiarisation of theIndependent Directors with the Company details of which is available on the website ofthe company:http://www.primefocus. com/sites/default/files/pdf/Familiarisation programme for Independent Directors.PDF
+Pursuant to Regulation 25(7) of the SEBI Listing Regulations and the requirement ofSecurities and Exchange Board of India vide Circular no. CIR/CFD/POLICY CELL/7/2014 datedSeptember 15 2014 the Company has in place a programme for familiarisation of theIndependent Directors details of which are available on the website of the company:http://www.primefocus. com/investor-center#Results Reports.

 29. NOMINATION AND REMUNERATION POLICY

-The Company has in place a Remuneration Policy for the Directors KeyManagerial Personnel Senior Management and other Employees pursuant to the provisions ofthe Act and Regulation 19 of the SEBI (Listing Obligation and Disclosure requirements) Regulations2015.
-The Nomination and Remuneration policy forms a part of this report and is annexed asAnnexure-D.
+The Company has in place a Nomination and Remuneration Policy for the Directors KeyManagerial Personnel Senior Management and other Employees pursuant to the provisions ofthe Act and Regulation 19 of the SEBI Listing Regulations.

 30. BOARD MEETINGS

-During the financial year under review Six (6) Board Meetings were held.
-The detailsof which are given in the Corporate Governance Report.
+During the financial year under review Seven (7) Board Meetings were held the detailsof which are given in the Corporate Governance Report.
 The intervening gap between themeetings was within the period prescribed under the Act and Regulation 17 of SEBI ListingRegulations.

-Relationship Committee and ESOP Compensation Committee.
-Details of the composition ofthe Board and its Committees and of the Meetings held attendance of the Directors at such Meetings and other relevant details are providedin the Corporate Governance Report.
+Details of the composition of the Board and its Committees along with the Meetingsheld attendance of the Directors at such Meetings and other relevant details are providedin the Corporate Governance Report.